GreenShyDude/GreenShyDude/README.md

 - 👋 Hi, I’m @GreenShyDude
 - 👀 I’m an italian computer engineering sudent at the University of Pisa, I'm working on my own portfolio and shop (WIP) for my streetwear brand.
-- 🌱 I’m currently learning c++, html, css, javascript and python.
+- 🌱 I’m currently learning language to work with hardware (assembly verilog), for webdev (html, css, javascript) and others for general porpose like c++, rust and python.
 - 📫 How to reach me:
 -- instagram @green_shy_dude
+-- twitter/X

 <!---
 GreenShyDude/GreenShyDude is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.